 Covered bonds issued before July 2022 are grandfathered under the former Act on Mortgage Credit Bank Operations (688/2010).
 This includes possible tap issues after that date but referring to covered bonds existing prior to the 8th of July 2022.
 Danske Mortgage Bank does only maintain one programme including bonds issued under the former act.
-However, such covered bonds have been converted to fully conform with the new act.
+However, its covered bond programme and issued covered bonds fully complies with the new act.